 The Importance of Medical Integration to Treat BPD

-If you suspect that your symptoms and behaviors are consistent with BPD, it is importance to schedule a full medical workup from your primary care doctor.
-Many times BPD symptoms can occur as the result of other undiagnosed medical ailments.
+If you suspect that your symptoms and behaviors are consistent with BPD, it is important to schedule a full medical workup with your primary care doctor.
+Many times, BPD symptoms can occur as the result of other undiagnosed medical ailments.
 Nearly half of the people with BPD experience anxiety, mood or substance use disorders as well.
-Responsible health care providers will rule out other health issues and evaluate for co-occurring conditions before diagnosing you with BPD.
+Responsible healthcare providers will rule out other health issues and evaluate for co-occurring conditions before diagnosing you with BPD.
 Once a diagnosis is made, the combined genetic and environmental risk factors for developing BPD can be effectively met with a treatment plan that integrates both therapy and medication.

 Medication to Treat Borderline Personality Disorder